 Born on the island of Lesbos around 372 BC, Theophrastus became acquainted with Aristotle, whom he joined at the Lyceum in 335 BC.
 After Aristotle's death, Theophrastus took over as head of the school, and remained there for more than three decades.
 In his heyday, Theophrastus could attract an audience of some 2,000 to hear his lectures.
 Among other things, he lectured about leaves.

 Many of his contemporaries had always thought of cultivated plants as gifts from the gods, bestowed upon humans when the gods were in jovial or generous moods.
 Their main concerns were maximizing plants' usefulness to people.
 In that society, Theophrastus did something more important than seek answers; he asked different kinds of questions.
 Specifically, he aimed to untangle the relationships plants had to each other, without necessarily worrying about plants' usefulness to us.
-In this mission, he developed four categories for plants: trees, shrubs, sub-shrubs and herbs.
-Further, he reasoned that leaves could very in form while still retaining some constant characteristics within species.
+In this mission, he developed four categories for plants based on how they grew: trees, shrubs, sub-shrubs and herbs.
+Further, he reasoned that leaves could vary in form while still retaining some constant characteristics within species.